AceCentre/OWD-Utils/pizero-w/README.md

 PaPiRus ePaper / eInk Screen HAT for Raspberry Pi. and a pi-zero

-this is just a starter
+this is just a starter - for a display